Expertise

 Notable cases:

-- Alison has recovered damages for a 74 year old Claimant who was rendered tetraplegic following negligent spinal surgery.
-The damages were awarded by way of annualised payments for care for the rest of his life and a lump sum for the remainder of the damages.
-The capitalised value of the damages was £3m, based upon the Claimant living for his projected life expectancy.
+• Recovered damages for a 74 year old claimant who was rendered tetraplegic following negligent spinal surgery.
+The damages were awarded by way of annualised payments for care for the rest of his life and a lump sum for the remainder of the damages, with a total capitalised value of £3m,

-- Alison acted for a Claimant who was a horse enthusiast rendered an incomplete paraplegic following the delayed diagnosis of a spinal abscess.
-Damages of £3m were recovered which assisted the Claimant to return to her main passion in life, riding her horses.
-The Claimant has also used the damages to purchase and adapt a property which will enable her to live with her horses on site.
+• Acted for a horse enthusiast rendered an incomplete paraplegic following the delayed diagnosis of a spinal abscess.
+Damages of £3m were recovered which assisted the claimant to return to her passion for riding.

 Recognition